govuk-one-login/mobile-wallet-document-builder/README.md

 ```

 This will build the docker image, log into ECR, push the image to ECR, and update the `template.yaml` to specify this
-image for the Auth Stub ECS task.
+image for the Document Builder ECS task.

 You can then build the template and deploy the stack: